NonlinearMusings/WayCoolSql/tsql_CsvDataErrorMap (Synapse).md

 ```
 So, all of this is pretty cool, but we can take it up another level and make it way cool!

-Let's start by adding code to the (c)onvert CROSS APPLY to make it NULL aware.
-(You can actually add as much business/validation logic here as you like.
-It's your call!)
+Let's start by adding code to the (c)onvert CROSS APPLY to make it NULL aware:
 ```sql
 cross   apply
     (